Consuming on the Clock

 When, can be just as important as what you eat

 There are plenty of considerations when committing to a slimmer you.
 One you might not have thought of is what time you eat.
-Registered dietician Adam Shafer, Coordinator of Weight Management at OSF HealthCare Saint Anthony Medical Center, says getting on a regular eating schedule can help with weight loss.
+Registered dietitian Adam Shafer, coordinator of weight management at OSF HealthCare Saint Anthony Medical Center, says getting on a regular eating schedule can help with weight loss.

-"If you're not really eating anything all day, at nighttime, after dinner, you're not snacking on broccoli," says Adam Shafer, weight management coordinator at OSF HealthCare Saint Anthony Medical Center.
+"If you're not really eating anything all day, at nighttime, after dinner, you're not snacking on broccoli," says Shafer.
 "Let's just face it - we're snacking on junk food.
 And, usually, most of the bulk calories is going to be then and we're not being active at the end of the day, so it's just getting stored because it's not even being used as far as the energy consumption.
 So, that's how it can lead to weight gain."

 The rule of thumb is to do most of your food consumption during daylight hours.
 However, Shafer says, that depends on your circadian rhythm - or your sleep/wake cycle.